AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project2/README.md

 # Steps of the project 2: NLP and LLM for Global Financial Markets

-In this project, we are collaborating with Value Digital Services, a leading provider of artificial intelligence solutions for the financial industry.
-Value Digital Services brings its cutting-edge artificial intelligence platform.
+***In this project, we are collaborating with Value Digital Services, a leading provider of artificial intelligence solutions for the financial industry.
+Value Digital Services brings its cutting-edge artificial intelligence platform to train students from the Ecole Polytechnique de Tunisie.***

 We will follow the IBM Master plan methodology "The Foundational Methodology":